cyberjunky/3commas-cyber-bots/README.md

 NOTE: the 'Trading 24h minimal volume' value in your bot(s) can be used to prevent deals with low volume.
 Random pairs can be excluded using the blacklist.
 The first top coins (like BTC and ETH) can also be excluded by increasing the start-number.

+NOTE: configure the `timeinterval` correctly.
+Each section has it's own `timeinterval` and will be examined based on each `timeinterval` as configured in `settings`.
+So, a section `timeinterval` should be equal or multiply of the `timeinterval` configured in `settings`.

 Author of this script is [amargedon](https://github.com/amargedon).